 The copy on your page or the wording of your offer can be customized based on whether they’re first-time or returning visitors.

-How users arrive on your site tells you a lot about their frame of mind.
+How users arrive on your site tells you a lot about where they are in the customer journey.
 If they came from a search engine, then they’re actively researching or shopping.
 On the other hand, if they came from a referral link, they may be earlier in the purchase process.
 Adjust the narrative on your page accordingly.